 How much does the average person spend on Christmas per child?

-What’s more, 71% of parents with younger kids feel the pressure to overspend.
 The most desirable toys among children are LEGO, Barbie, cars and trucks, dolls, and video games.

 How much to spend on Christmas per child in 2021?